Agentic Collectors

 ]

-3. Open the AIDR console and check the collector logs.
+Open the Findings page in the AIDR console to review the collector logs.

 Because no policies are applied, sensitive data is not detected or redacted, and all requests are allowed.
 The logged activity is still available for analysis, providing visibility into potential exposures of sensitive information in your MCP traffic.